charlierdm/Ether/README.md

 Ether is a visual audio project, built using React and Ableton Live.

-Play it using the a, s and d keys on your keyboard or if on a mobile device, by pressing and holding the buttons.
+Play it using the a, s and d keys on your keyboard, press and hold to play the entire sample.

 * [Installation](https://github.com/charlierdm/Ether-Visual-Audio#Installation)
 * [Audio Visual Example](https://github.com/charlierdm/Ether-Visual-Audio#Audio-Visual-Example)